 Stewart is well cast as Tom Destry, the naïve son of a legendary frontier peacekeeper, a youngster who initially doesn’t believe in gunplay or any form of violence.

 Destry becomes the object of ridicule when he rides into the wide-open town of Bottleneck, run by the crooked Kent (Brian Donlevy).
 His detractors laugh even louder when Destry signs on as deputy to drunken sheriff Wash Dimsdale (Charles Winninger).
+At first, he refuses to carry a gun, and at the bar, he orders milk!

 But things change, when Destry proves himself a crack shot, despite his abhorrence of shooting.
 Later, when saloon singer Frenchy (Marlene Dietrich), Kent’s gal, takes offence at Destry’s indifference to her feminine mystique, she vows to make a fool of the new deputy.